 A center has been established with the mission of providing a regional focus for activities and interests which meet the environmental needs of the community in the Piedmont Region of North Carolina.
-The Center's activities have focused on developing community outreach projects between Elon students and faculty on conservation projects.
-Recent project partners have included the Piedmont Land Conservancy, the Haw River Lands and Trails Association, the Natural Resource Conservation Service, the National Park Service, local governments and industries.
-These partnerships have also provided research and internship opportunities, providing real world opportunities to students and strengthening their personal and professional development.
+The Center's activities have focused on developing community partnerships with Elon students and faculty. working with the community on environmentally focused projects.
+Recent project partners have included the Piedmont Land Conservancy, the Haw River Lands and Trails Association, the Natural Resource Conservation Service, the National Park Service, N.C.
+Parks and Recreation, local governments and industries.
+These partnerships have provided research and internship opportunities, providing real world opportunities to students and strengthening their personal and professional development.